omo50/Williams-Console/README.md

 ![2024-05-04_19 30 09](https://github.com/contrarybaton60/Williams-Console/assets/110365948/9f23a676-1b0c-4bfe-94f1-059c70bbbd09)

 ## Features
-Mods such as Legacy4J, Golden Age Combat, and Legacy Mipmaps, and more brings back features from the old Console Editions we all know and love.
-Now including other mods like Adorn, Comforts, and Traverse! with a handful of crafting changes that also refreshes the game in small, but nice ways.
+Mods such as Legacy4J, Golden Age Combat, Legacy Mipmaps, and more brings back features from the old Console Editions we all know and love.
+Now including other mods like Adorn, Comforts, Traverse, and more! with a handful of crafting changes that also refreshes the game in small, but nice ways.

 ![2024-05-04_20 08 49](https://github.com/contrarybaton60/Williams-Console/assets/110365948/ab91a28b-a400-4ec1-9c0d-faf79b6ab122)